-Canning can seem daunting, but I assure you once you learn some basics regarding canning, it’s a breeze!
+Canning for beginners can seem daunting, but I assure you once you learn some basics regarding canning, it’s a breeze!
 You are probably wanting to learn how to can because you grew all this produce in your lovely organic garden this summer and now have an abundance that can be preserved so you can enjoy it all year.

 Canning creates food security and saves money on food bills in the winter months.
 It also leaves room in the freezer and fridge for things that you don’t want to can.
 Let’s get into the basics!